The Festival of Lights at the Cincinnati Zoo and Botanical Garden is one of my favorite annual holiday events in Cincinnati.

 For the best value, visit the Zoo early and stay for the lights!

-Santa Claus visits begin at 4pm thru December 23.
+Santa Claus visits begin at 4 PM through December 23.

-What to Expect at Festival of Lights at the Cincinnati Zoo This Year
+What to Expect at the Festival of Lights at the Cincinnati Zoo This Year

 - Guests will feel like they’re blanketed by stars in the immersive “Northern Lights” light experience.

-- 27 larger than life Animal Lanterns located throughout the Zoo
+- Larger than life Animal Lanterns located throughout the Zoo

 - Wild Lights Show on Swan Lake